Get your pitch-off on with our Disrupt Startup Alley companies on upcoming episodes of Extra Crunch Live – TechCrunch

 Bishop brings more than 20 years of investment experience to our little pitch-off.
 She currently serves on the boards of Abstract, Airspace, Demandbase, Extole, Lever and more.
 Bishop has also served on several boards where the company has seen a successful exit, including HubSpot, Bizible and Vitrue.
 Bishop specializes in business applications and will have lots to share with our pitch-off startups.
 Register here for Extra Crunch Live with defy.vc and Scale Venture Partners.

-On September 8, we’ll be joined by Next47 CEO & Managing Partner Lak Ananth and Moxxie Ventures founder and General Partner Katie Stanton.
+On September 8, we’ll be joined by Next47 CEO and Managing Partner Lak Ananth and Moxxie Ventures founder and General Partner Katie Stanton.

 Ananth serves as founding CEO at Next47, which is backed by Siemens AG.
 He’s sat on several boards where he has helped the companies grow beyond $1 billion valuations.
 Ananth specializes in emerging areas of deep tech, including AI/ML, vertical SaaS, robotics, mobility, etc. Some of Ananth’s current investments include Verkada, rideOS and Markforged.